 We’re not going to walk on the wall here, as this short stretch is a dead end, finishing against a fairly sheer block of rock.
 We’ll have time to take a peek at a tower that’s now being used as a goat-pen instead of a lookout, but the next part of the hike is going to take us away from the wall again.

 We continue with another long climb up a valley, passing through some nice leafy glades along the way.
 Once we get up on to the ridgeline, we follow a trail alongside the Great Wall that skirts a cliff-like section that we wouldn’t want to try climbing down.
 The wall in this area is tall, and makes quite a sight when seen through the leaves and limbs of the dense bush that covers the hills here.

 The trail takes us to a gate in the wall, and then on to it and up all the way to the Pinnacle Tower, approximately 980 meters above sea level, and with a 360° view of the surrounding mountains and valleys.
 The Great Wall on both sides of the Pinnacle Tower is very steep, and is not in great condition.
-If you’re not good at balancing or are not good with heights, you won’t enjoy this hike.
+Parts of the climb up to the Pinnacle Tower involve steep climbs and scrambling on loose footing.

 We’ll stop for a break up top, and then follow a steep and tricky path down the wall.
 Eventually the wall becomes too steep to walk on, so we’ll get out and on to a bushy hill trail that will take us down on to flat ground by a large holding pen of some sort.
 Nearby is a big gate in the wall.

 After making our way down from the wall, we’ll walk through a village to reach the main road, where we’ll finish with a Beijing Hikers-style picnic.